More definitions of ADDDefinition of ADD in:

 - 1.1 [no object] (add up) Increase in amount, number, or degree: watch those air miles add up!More example sentences

 - Although the money from the Government is not a substantial amount, if everyone chips in the total can add up very nicely.

 - As I was watching the money add up I realised I was having to invoke some serious self control.

 - Migoto watched as the fish added up quickly, and then quickly turned, walking down the bank the opposite way of the men.

-- 1.3Put (something) in or on something else so as to improve or alter its quality or nature: chlorine is added to the water to kill bacteria (as adjective added) the fruit juice contains no added sugarMore example sentences
+- 2Put in (an additional element, ingredient, etc.): chlorine is added to the water to kill bacteria (as adjective added) the fruit juice contains no added sugarMore example sentences

 - Unlike bronze, additional material cannot be added to acrylic after it is cast.